anushrav/okta_dev_challenge/README.md

 ## Getting Started

-These instructions are unix-like systems.
+These instructions are for unix-like systems.

 ### Pre-requisites:
 - Python (3.6<)